 In 2016, a routine blood test revealed to Davis’s shock that she had prediabetes,

-Despite her health regiment, Viola Davis still faced an increased risk of developing prediabetes as she is of African-American ethnicity, and her two sisters, her aunt, and her paternal grandmother have each been afflicted with diabetes.
+Despite her health regimen, Viola Davis still faces an increased risk of developing prediabetes as she is of African-American ethnicity, and her two sisters, her aunt, and her paternal grandmother have each been afflicted with diabetes.

 What is prediabetes?